 If a person is having fewer than three bowel movements per week, they have constipation.
-Only one movement per week constitutes severe constipation.
+Only one movement per week is severe constipation.
 This ailment causes discomfort and sometimes pain while going to the bathroom.
-Straining can lead to bleeding.
 Anyone experiencing constipation that does not resolve should see a doctor.
-In addition to possible prescription medications, a medical professional may recommend trying some of the following home remedies.
+Prescription medications exist, but a doctor may recommend trying some of the following home remedies.

 Stay hydrated throughout the day to optimize digestion and muscle function.
-Drinking sufficient water keeps the body and all the systems that contribute to bowel movements healthy and hydrated.
-Increasing fluid intake can help alleviate constipation.
+Drinking enough water keeps the body and all the systems that contribute to bowel movements healthy and hydrated.
+Increasing fluid intake can help resolve constipation.

 People have long turned to prunes and prune juice to relieve constipation.
 Prunes are full of fiber and sorbitol, a carbohydrate digested slowly by the body.
 As it moves through the intestines, prunes collect water, helping to soften fecal matter.
 Drinking a glass of prune juice in the morning and then again at night or including a few prunes in one's daily diet can maintain bowel regularity.
 Eating too many, however, can cause other digestive issues, such as gas and diarrhea.

 Caffeine is a natural stimulant for the digestive system, so enjoying a morning coffee can help prompt a bowel movement.
 However, coffee is also a diuretic and can increase urination, which removes water that would help soften stools.
 While a cup or two of coffee each day can ease constipation, any more could exacerbate the issue.